-Networks are commonly used to model traffic patterns, social interactions, or web pages.
-The vertices in a network do not possess the same characteristics: some vertices are naturally more connected and some vertices can be more important.
-Closeness centrality (CC) is a global metric that quantifies how important is a given vertex in the network.
-When the network is dynamic and keeps changing, the relative importance of the vertices also changes.
+Networks are commonly used to model the traffic patterns, social interactions, or web pages.
+The nodes in a network do not possess the same characteristics: some nodes are naturally more connected and some nodes can be more important.
+Closeness centrality (CC) is a global metric that quantifies how important is a given node in the network.
+When the network is dynamic and keeps changing, the relative importance of the nodes also changes.
 The best known algorithm to compute the CC scores makes it impractical to recompute them from scratch after each modification.
 In this paper, we propose STREAMER, a distributed memory framework for incrementally maintaining the closeness centrality scores of a network upon changes.
-It leverages pipelined, replicated parallelism, and SpMM-based BFSs, and it takes NUMA effects into account.
-It makes maintaining the Closeness Centrality values of real-life networks with millions of interactions significantly faster and obtains almost linear speedups on a 64 nodes 8 threads/node cluster.
-Keywords: Closeness centrality; Incremental centrality; BFS; Parallel programming; Cluster Computing
+It leverages pipelined, replicated parallelism and SpMM-based BFSs, and takes NUMA effects into account.
+It makes the CC maintenance of real-life networks with millions of interactions significantly faster and obtains almost linear speedups on a 64 nodes 8 threads/node cluster.

+Keywords: Closeness centrality, Incremental centrality, BFS, Parallel programming, Cluster Computing

-1 Introduction
+1. Introduction

-How central is a vertex in a network?
-Which vertices are more important during an entity dissemination?
+How central is a node in a network?
+Which nodes are more important during an entity dissemination?
 Centrality metrics have been used to answer such questions.
-They have been successfully used to carry analysis for various purposes such as power grid contingency analysis [16], quantifying importance in social networks [23], analysis of covert networks [18], decision/action networks [8], and even for finding the best store locations in cities [26].
+They have been successfully used to carry analysis for various purposes such as power grid contingency analysis [15], quantifying importance in social networks [21], analysis of covert networks [17], decision/action networks [8], and even for finding the best store locations in cities [24].
 As the networks become large, efficiency becomes a crucial concern while analyzing these networks.
-The algorithm with the best asymptotic complexity to compute the closeness and betweenness metrics [4] is believed to be asymptotically optimal [17].
-The research on fast centrality computation have focused on approximation algorithms [7, 9, 24] and high performance computing techniques [22, 32, 20].
+The algorithm with the best asymptotic complexity to compute the closeness and betweenness metrics [4] is believed to be asymptotically optimal [16].
+And the research on fast centrality computation have focused on approximation algorithms [7, 10, 22] and high performance computing techniques [20, 28].
 Today, the networks to be analyzed can be quite large, and we are always in a quest for faster techniques which help us to perform centrality-based analysis.

 Many of today's networks are dynamic.
-And for such networks, maintaining the exact centrality scores is a challenging problem which has been studied in the literature [10, 19, 27].
+And for such networks, maintaining the exact centrality scores is a challenging problem which has been studied in the literature [11, 18, 25].
 The problem can also arise for applications involving static networks such as the power grid contingency analysis and robustness evaluation of a network.
 The findings of such analyses and evaluations can be very useful to be prepared and take proactive measures; for instance if there is a natural risk or a possible adversarial attack that can yield undesirable changes on the network topology in the future.
 Similarly, in some applications, one might be interested in trying to find the minimal topology modifications on a network to set the centrality scores in a controlled manner.
 (Applications include speeding-up or containing the entity dissemination, and making the network immune to adversarial attacks).